Durham School: 1844 to 2021

-Ths school has been co-educational since 1985 and became independent from the Dean and Chapter of Durham Cathedral in 1996.
+The school has been co-educational since 1985 and became independent from the Dean and Chapter of Durham Cathedral in 1996.

+2021 to date

+Durham School merged with The Chorister School in 2021, though both schools kept their own names, the resultant Durham Cathedral Schools Foundation created a new overarching brand.
+Numbers have steadily grown and both schools have benefited from the merger as demonstrated by their Excellent ISI rating in 2023.

 School site

 The school is located to the west of Durham Cathedral and across the River Wear from it.
 The campus consists of a range of buildings, some of them listed, and sports fields.
 The school has a boathouse located on the bank of the river, just downstream of Prebends Bridge.

 Chapel and war memorial

 The school chapel, built from 1924 to 1926 during the tenure of Richard Budworth as headmaster, sits on top of a hill overlooking the main school site.

 The building is used for services three times a week, with the major service held on Friday evenings, that the majority of pupils attend.
 The School is within the Anglican tradition.

 The chapel is also the war memorial, its walls are engraved with the names of those who died in World War I and the further 79 who died in World War II.
 There are 97 steps to the chapel, one for each of the Old Dunelmians who died in World War I. (Note that the UKNIWM reference and Durham School's disagree on the number of World War I dead - 97 or 98.)
 The steps were re-laid in 1954.

-A further war memorial, which predates the building of the Chapel, can be seen in St Margaret's, the local Parish Church.
+A further war memorial, which predates the building of the chapel, can be seen in St Margaret's, the local Parish Church.
 It consists of a large brass panel listing the names of former pupils fallen in the First World War and is fixed on the south side of the Chancel arch, with the Parish memorial facing it on the north side.